Code-Institute-Submissions/Milestone_1_StreamingPal_Website/README.md

 Streaming pal is a consultancy website that people can use to plan their movie night and get ideas on what to watch.

-Many people, like me, love watching tv series and movies, when planning to do so, spend several minutes browsing through the titles on their streaming platform, then going online to read review and maybe, after a few minutes of watching the chosen one, they realize is actually boring.
+Many people, like me, love watching tv series and movies and when planning to do so, spend several minutes browsing through the titles on their streaming platform, then going online to read the reviews and maybe, after a few minutes of watching the chosen one, they realize is actually boring.
 This website was created for them.

 StreamingPal's goal is to reduce drastically this waste of time.